Armenian carpet: Development of Armenian carpet and rug weaving

 The development of carpet and rug weaving in Armenia had been the barest necessity that had been dictated by the climatic conditions of the complete Armenian Highland.
 The type, size and thickness of carpets and rugs had also depended upon the climate of every specific region within the territory of Armenian Highland.
 The dwelling houses and other buildings in Armenia were constructed exclusively of stone or were cut in rocks with no wood flooring inside traditionally.
 This fact was proved by the results of excavations carried out in medieval Armenian cities, such as Dvin, Artashat, Ani and others.
 There has been the necessary source of raw materials in Armenia, including wool yarn and other fibres, as well as natural dyes.
 The most widespread raw materials to produce yarn for carpets and rugs was sheep wool, as well as goat wool, silk, flax, cotton and other.

 In the 13th and 14th centuries, when the carpet weaving started to develop at Near East, Armenia "was one of the most productive regions" in this regard.
 It was conditioned by the existence of "good quality wool, pure water and dyes".

 One of the most important conditions for the development of carpet and rug weaving was the availability of towns and cities, where the arts and crafts might develop.
 These cities and towns also served as large commercial centers located on main ancient trade routes that passed by the Armenian Highland, including one of the branches of Silk Road that passed across Armenia.

 Abd ar-Rashid al-Bakuvi wrote that "the carpets and as-zalali that are named "kali" are exported from Kalikala (Karin) that was located on the strategic road between Persia and Europe.
 According to the 13th-century Arab geographer Yaqut al-Hamavi, the origin of the word kali/khali/hali, a knotted carpet, is from one of the early and important Armenian carpet centers, Theodosiopolis, Karin in Armenian, Qaliqala in Arabic, modern Erzerum.
 He says, "А Qaliqala on fabrique des tapis qu'on nomme qali du nom abrege de la ville".
-Academician Joseph Orbeli directly writes that word "karpet" is of Armenian origin.